-MINIMUM CONTROL MEASURE 3 Illicit Discharge Detection & Elimination Goal / Task Status Annual and long-term Stormwater Program funding through the stormwater utility service charge and in-kind services Funding was solicited this reporting period through the City's budget process.
+MINIMUM CONTROL MEASURE 3 Illicit Discharge Detection & Elimination Goal/Task Status Annual and long-term Stormwater Program funding through the stormwater utility service charge and in-kind services Annual and long- term Stormwater Program funding through GO Bond Funding was solicited this reporting period through the City's budget process.
 The Stormwater Program continues funding through a dedicated monthly stormwater utility service charge assessed to homeowners and businesses.
 Expand current Storm Drain System Map to capture system complexity (catch basins, pipes, culverts, etc.) Approximately 60% of the City's drain system has been mapped.
-Continued mapping of Stormwater Pipe System is on-going, and will continue through the next reporting period.
+Continued of mapping Stormwater Pipe System is on-going, and will continue through the next reporting period.
 Use of the 2ndNature software infrastructure will prove to be helpful in this regard.
-Document discovered illicit sources and disconnections No illicit discharge connections were documented during this reporting period.
-Educational brochures were passed out and 110+ door hangers were placed to notify individuals and neighborhoods of illicit discharges and strategies to prevent further violations.
-A focus on cross training of field staff as inspectors has been implemented and will continue.
-Stormwater Inspector Competent Training was held and the City increased Outfall inspection program ongoing/ document maintenance issues and investigate dry weather flows A total of (600) outfalls have been recorded while 25 % were inspected this reporting period.
+Document discovered illicit sources and disconnections No illicit discharge connections were documented this reporting period.
+Educational brochures were passed-out and 110+ door hangers were placed to notify individuals and neighborhoods of illicit discharges and strategies to prevent further violations.
+A focus on cross training field staff as impectors has been implemented and will continue.
+Stormwater Inspector Competent Training was held and the City increased their certified staff by 15 individuals.
+Outfall inspection program ongoing/ document maintenance issues and investigate dry weather flows A total of (600) outfalls have been recorded while 25 % were inspected this reporting period.
 No dry weather flows were documented during this reporting period.
-No dry weather flows were documented during this reporting period.
-Rosario Boulevard in 2021 continues to be monitored.
+The dry weather flow that was documented at a 36" diameter outfall in the Arroyo Mascaras along Rosario Boulevard in 2021 continues to be monitored.
 2ndNature software system will assist in documenting maintenance issues.
 Document the number of citizen complaints related to illegal dumping into the city's storm system and the results of actions taken.
 While continuing to share the stormwater message with all residents and businesses we are receiving less citizen complaints because of the city's education and outreach measure.
 We are seeing a decline in the number of overall reported complaints per previous reporting periods.
 All complaints were documented and resolved.
-The City's stormwater staff has documented and responded to over 275 stormwater related inquires.
+The city's stormwater staff has documented and responded to over 275 stormwater related inquires.
 Approximately 75% of these reported inquires are related to illegal dumping complaints because of homeless encampments and illegal disposal of green waste.
 Continue commercial business inspection program and document findings; follow up on discoveries and record actions taken.
 A total of (29) commercial business inspections took place.
 All inspections and corrective actions have been documented.

-Incorporate design/build trash racks to comply with new proposed regulations regarding the reduction of floatables/Pollution The Siler Trash Rack projects at the Santa Fe River Outfall has been funded.
-Design and construction is anticipated to occur during the next reporting period.
-RIVER & WATERSH ED MS4 Annual Report
+Incorporate design/build trash racks to comply with new proposed regulations regarding the reduction of floatables/Pollution

+The Siler Trash Rack projects at the Santa Fe River Outfall has been funded.
+Design and construction is anticipated during the next reporting period.

-Minimum Control Measure 4 - Construction Site Runoff Contro
+Minimum Control Measure 4 - Construction Site Runoff Control

-The BMPs for Construction Site Runoff Control identified in the City's SWMP are still considered appropriate; the City has addressed and implemented many BMPs such as implementing an improved inlet protection protocol at the City's Siler Road Complex Yard.
+The BMPs for Construction Site Runoff Control identified in the City's SWMP are still considered appropriate; the city has addressed and implemented many BMPs such as implementing an improved inlet protection protocol at the City's Siler Road Complex Yard.